EngineBuilderCorporation/ExpressionEngine/README.md

     }
 ```

-A UML diagram of the expression binary tree that creates and evaluates expressions can be seen below:
+_UML diagram of the expression binary tree that creates and evaluates expressions_

 ![Expression UML Diagram](imgs/Expressionable-Parameterable.png)